Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification

 \subsection{Adaptive posterior contraction rates}

-In this section, we characterize the asymptotic behavior of the posterior distribution as $n\to\infty$ under the frequentist assumption that the data $D^{(n)}\sim Q_{p_0}^{(n)}$ have been generated according to the observation model \eqref{Eq:Model} by some possibly spatially inhomogeneous true probability response function $p_0\in B_1^{\alpha_0}(\cube)$, for some $\alpha_0> d$.
-The following result quantifies, via the notion of `posterior contraction rates', cf.~\cite[Chapter 8]{GvdV17}, the speed at which $\Pi(\cdot|D^{(n)})$ concentrates around $p_0$ in $L^1$-distance.
+In this section, we characterize the asymptotic behavior of the posterior distribution as $n\to\infty$ under the frequentist assumption that the data $D^{(n)}\sim Q_{p_0}^{(n)}$ have been generated as in \eqref{Eq:Model} by some possibly spatially inhomogeneous true probability response function $p_0\in B_1^{\alpha_0}(\cube)$, for some $\alpha_0> d$.
+The following result quantifies, via the notion of `posterior contraction rates', cf.~\cite[Chapter 8]{GvdV17}, the speed at which $\Pi_n(\cdot|D^{(n)})$ concentrates around $p_0$ in $L^1$-distance.